HC200ok/vue3-easy-data-table-documentation/docs/features/theme-color.md

 # Theme color
-Use `theme-color` prop to customize color of checkbox, active option of rows selector, loading bar and  active button of buttons pagination.
+Use `theme-color` prop to customize color of active checkbox, active option of rows selector, loading animation and active pagination button.

 ## Example
 ```vue